tarantool/grafana-dashboard/doc/monitoring/grafana_dashboard.rst

 Troubleshooting
 -------------------------------------------------------------------------------

-If there's no data on the graphs, make sure that you have set up datasource and job/measurement correctly.
+If there are no data on the graphs, make sure that you have set up datasource and picked job/measurement correctly.

 If some Prometheus graphs show no data because of ``parse error: missing unit character in duration``, ensure that you use Grafana 7.2 or newer.